ibm-cloud-docs/cis/edge-functions-use-cases.md

 ## Streaming responses
 {: #streaming-responses}

-An Edge function script doesn’t need to prepare its entire response body before delivering a Response to `event.respondWith()`.
-Using a TransformStream, it is possible to stream a response body after sending the response’s front matter (for example, HTTP status line and headers).
-This allows us to minimize:
+An Edge function script doesn’t need to prepare its entire response body before it delivers a Response to `event.respondWith()`.
+By using a TransformStream, you can stream a response body after you send the response’s front matter (for example, HTTP status line and headers).
+This streamlining helps CIS to minimize the visitor’s time-to-first-byte and the amount of buffering that must be done in the Edge function script.

-* The visitor’s time-to-first-byte.
-* The amount of buffering that must be done in the Edge function script.

 Minimizing buffering is especially important if you must process or transform response bodies that are larger than the Edge function’s memory limit.
 In these cases, streaming is the only feasible implementation strategy.

 The CIS Edge Function service already streams by default wherever possible.
-You only need to use these APIs if you wish to modify the response body in some way, while maintaining streaming behavior.
-If your Edge function script only passes subrequest responses back to the client verbatim, without reading their bodies, then its body handling is already optimal, and there is no need for the techniques described here.
+These APIs are only needed if you want to modify the response body in some way, while you maintain the streaming behavior.
+If your Edge function script passes subrequest responses back to the client verbatim, without reading their bodies, then the body handling is already optimal.
 {: note}

 ### Streaming pass-through
 {: #streaming-responses-pass-through}

-Here’s a minimal pass-through example to get started.
+Get started with the following minimal pass-through example.

 ```sh
 addEventListener("fetch", event => {